The

 Chemical

-accidents & agents
+accidents & agents (air is bad)

-Chemicals in powder, liquid, or gas
+Chemicals in powder, liquid, or gas form

-bathroom exhaust fan sucks air into your house to replace the air it
+fan sucks air into your house to replace the air it blows out.
+So does the

-blows out.
-So does the one over the stove.
+one over the stove.

 Some chemicals remain on surfaces.
+Bleach

-soda to the soapy water helps).
+soapy water helps).

 Firefighting chemicals cover

-and require decontamination before preparing food.
-Peroxide is the best
+food-preparation surfaces and require decontamination before preparing

 Shower as soon as you are out of the contaminated area.